Intra-Company Transfer (ICT) Business Plans

 Trusted Collaboration: Partnered with top immigration law firms across Canada.

-Extensive Experience: Delivered over 1,000 tailored business plans for immigration programs like Start-Up Visa and Intra-Company Transfer.
+Extensive Experience: Delivered over 1,000 tailored business plans for immigration programs like C11, SUV, & ICT.

 IRCC Success: Achieved approvals by leveraging in-depth knowledge of IRCC requirements.